massalabs/massa-docs/hackathon.rst

-The :ref:`Getting started tutorial <sc-getting-started>` will get you through all the steps to set up your environment for smart-contract development, and show you how to execute a simple hello world smart-contract.
+The :ref:`Getting started tutorial <sc-getting-started>` will get you through all the steps to set up your environment for smart-contract development, and show you how to execute a simple "Hello world" smart-contract.

 Write your first smart contract
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^